Privacy Policy

 • Complain to the UK Information Commissioner's Office — see section 11 below

 To exercise any of these rights, email hello@trustsolo.co.uk with the subject line “Data request”.
-We'll respond within one month, as required by law.
+We aim to reply within a few working days, and within one month at the latest as required by law.

 8. Security